212-962-1020 Menu

 3. It is in your best interest to refuse to make a statement to someone who calls you from “risk management” or an insurance company.

 4. Immediately call the Law Offices of Michael S. Lamonsoff.
-Our experienced team of NYC slip and fall accident attorneys will walk you through every step of the process and immediately take the necessary steps to protect your rights.
+Our experienced team of slip and fall accident lawyers in New York City will walk you through every step of the process and immediately take the necessary steps to protect your rights.

 Call for a free consultation with an experienced NYC slip or trip and fall lawyer, and let us fight for the justice you deserve.